biya-coin/biyaliquid-docs/.gitbook/developers-defi/injective-trader/injective-trader-strategy-development-guide.md

 ## Strategy Development Guide

-Strategies in the Biyachain Trader follow a consistent structure based on the `Strategy` base class.
+Strategies in the Biya Chain Trader follow a consistent structure based on the `Strategy` base class.
 This section explains how to build effective strategies.

 ### Strategy Class Structure